No one likes going to the dentist.

 Especially if you’re eyeball to gaping mouth with a petrified patient.
 No amount of gentle cajoling will convince them you’re not going to reef their teeth out or torture them with your assortment of sharpened tools.

-While being a dentist might not be up there with bomb disposal in the grand scheme of stressful jobs, it’ll come as no surprise to you that Income Protection claims for dentists are on the rise.
+While being a dentist might not be up there with bomb disposal in the grand scheme of stressful jobs, it’ll come as no surprise to you that Salary Protection insurance claims for dentists are on the rise.

 It’s simple: you spend your working day bent over and staring into people’s gobs – which is a divil altogether for back problems.
 And that’s before we mention rising stress levels and decreasing job satisfaction.

 Put these factors together, and you could end up facing a stint out of work with no money coming in.